 This course explores people and places in the world and examines global quality of life.
-Ways of life in Africa and Asia as well as human impact in Europe and the Americas are explored.
+Social justice issues are explored through projects delving into the Sustainable Development Goals and Human Rights.
+In addition, culture and ways of life in Europe and Africa are investigated through projects and presentations.

 This course explores the social and political histories of ancient civilizations by focusing on their laws, behaviours and values.
-Topics covered include: early humans, ancient

-Egypt, ancient Greece and Rome, and the Middle Ages.
+Topics covered include: early humans, ancient Egypt, ancient Greece and Rome, and the Middle Ages.